zekenie/web-reducer/meta/Feature Board.md

 - [ ] app should open on a hook of your own for unauthenticated users<br><br>- [ ] guest users should have hook built by default<br>- [ ] pool of hooks?
 - [ ] domain setup
 - [ ] Hooks list view
-- [ ] #bug if you return req from reducer you get a 500 error
 - [ ] server crashes on runner error. [best practice for uncaught exceptions](https://www.honeybadger.io/blog/errors-nodejs/#uncaught-exceptions-and-unhandled-promise-rejections)
-- [ ] webhooks may be put requests right? we shouldn't assume post.
 - [ ] Request detail view/modal
 - [ ] get to legal from unauthenticated state
+- [ ] Minimal solution for mobile clients... some web page

 ## In Progress

 - [ ] documentation<br><br>- [x] mdx file<br>- [x] sidebar<br>- [ ] new window<br>- [x] sections<br>  - [x] functions we call<br>  - [x] functions you can call
+- [ ] after request have editor [start typing](https://github.com/convergencelabs/monaco-collab-ext) #onboarding

 ## Done